-A bounding box is a polygon that is attached to a bone.
-Like other attachments, when the bone is transformed, the polygon is also transformed.
-Bounding boxes can be used at runtime for hit detection, creating physics bodies, spawning particle effects, and more.
+A bounding box attachment is a polygon that can be used at runtime for hit detection, creating physics bodies, spawning particle effects, and more.

 The term "bounding box" is somewhat of a misnomer.
 Technically a bounding box is the smallest rectangle that contains an object.
-In Spine, bounding boxes are actually arbitrary polygons, though they are often used to define the bounds of the skeleton for hit detection or physics purposes.
+In Spine, bounding boxes are actually arbitrary polygons, though they are often used to define the bounds of the skeleton.

 To create a new bounding box, select a bone or slot in the tree, then choose

-Edit mode can be exited at any time by pressing
+The Edit Bounding Box button enters edit mode.
+It can be exited at any time by clicking the

 Individual vertices can be translated with any transform tool by dragging.
 Multiple vertices can be selected by holding

 cmd on Mac), then clicking or dragging to box select.
 The selected vertices can be deselected by pressing